PJYGit/Kotlin4Android/README.md

 2020/06/25 Android Fragment & NewsView project
                    -> /Notes/Fragment.md & /FirstLineOfCode/Fragment
-                   The NewsView project is a sample example for fragment usage compatible with                      both phones and tablets.
+                   The NewsView project is a simple example for fragment usage compatible with both phones and tablets.

+           Adnroid Broadcast & ForceOffline project
+                   -> /Notes/Broadcast.md & /FirstLineOfCode/Broadcast
+                   The ForceOffline project only contains one login page and one main page, using broadcast to force the logined user to be offline.
 ~~~